Bret Stephens: Foreign policy

 Foreign policy was one of the central subjects of the columns for which Stephens won the Pulitzer Prize for Commentary.
-Critics have characterized his foreign policy opinions as neoconservative, part of a right-wing political movement associated with President George W. Bush that advocates the use of military force abroad, particularly in the Middle East, as a way of promoting democracy there.
+Critics have characterized his foreign policy opinions as neoconservative, part of a conservative political movement associated with President George W. Bush that advocates the use of military force abroad, particularly in the Middle East, as a way of promoting democracy there.
 Stephens was a "prominent voice" among the media advocates for the start of the 2003 Iraq War, for instance writing in a 2002 column that, unless checked, Iraq was likely to become the first nuclear power in the Arab world.
 Although the weapons of mass destruction used as a casus belli were never shown to exist, Stephens continued to insist as late as 2013 that the Bush administration had "solid evidence" for going to war.
+In March 2023, he published an op-ed in the New York Times titled "20 Years On, I Don’t Regret Supporting the Iraq War".
 He also argued strongly against the Iran nuclear deal and its preliminary agreements, claiming that they are a worse bargain even than the 1938 Munich Agreement with Nazi Germany.